unboxed/bops/README.md

 ## Subdomains

-Because of the local authority being inferred on the request's subdomain, your options to get work locally include using Docker or using the `bops-care.link` domain which points back to your localhost:
+Because of the local authority being inferred on the request's subdomain, your options to get the application working locally include using Docker or using the `bops-care.link` domain which points back to your localhost:

 ```